-Android doesn’t back up your text messages by default.
-If having a copy of your text messages is important to you, try another backup option.
+Android doesn't back up your text messages by default.
+Try another backup option if having a copy of your text messages is essential.

 Conclusion – Backup and Restore Android Phones or Tablets Data

 So, that’s how to back up and restore Android phones or tablets.
-These excellent solutions mentioned above are all worth trying since they have their own highlights.
+These excellent solutions mentioned above are worth trying since they have their highlights.
 Choose one based on your requirements.

-If you think there are other backup methods and restore android phones or tablets data that we can add to this list, then share them with us.
-Also, if you liked this article, then do share it with your family and friends.
+If you think there are other backup methods to restore android phones or tablet data that we can add to this list, share them with us.
+Also, if you liked this article, do share it with your family and friends.